zackargyle/react-bash/README.md

 # \<Terminal /\>

-ReactBash is a configurable / extendable bash terminal component.
+[NO LONGER MAINTAINED] ReactBash is a configurable / extendable bash terminal component.
 It provides an easy way of adding a terminal to your application.
 The terminal has a few built in base commands, and allows a simple means of extending the understandable commands.
 It boasts things like autocomplete on tab, previous command navigation, and a test suite you can trust.
 It is easy to install and get started.

 ```
 npm install --save react-bash